j3gu/Dominant-eQTLs/README.md

 ![image](https://user-images.githubusercontent.com/17937089/49409717-adadf480-f716-11e8-8c8b-f01a83d8e930.png)

-Ga stands for the number of non-reference alleles.
-Ga = 0 if genotype is reference homozygous; Ga = 1 of genotype is heterozygous; Ga = 2 if genotype is non-reference homozygous.
+Ga stands for the number of non-reference alleles. $G_A$ = 0 if genotype is reference homozygous; Ga = 1 of genotype is heterozygous; Ga = 2 if genotype is non-reference homozygous.
 This is the variable that captures the additive effects, which is commonly used in the analysis of gene expression quantitative loci(eQTLs).

 Gd captures dominant effects, where Gd = 1 if genotype is heterozygous and Gd = 0 if genotype is either reference or non-reference homozygous.